-Jeju Island is also regarded as a popular vacation destination not only for Koreans but others too.
-It remains one of the top honeymoon destinations for Korean newlyweds.
+Jeju Island is regarded as a popular vacation destination and is one of the top honeymoon destinations even for Korean newlyweds.

 Since there are no trains or subway in Jeju Island, buses and taxis are the two main public transportation modes on the island.
 There are inner (intra-city) and outer (intercity) city buses and Airport Limousine Bus available and these buses cover almost all of Jeju Island.
 The bus system in Jeju is a bit complex and if you don't hold an international driver's license, opting for the taxi can be a great option too!